kt3k/mito/README.md

 - 258B minified
 - No cache mechanism
 - No include/import/require support
-- No single quote in html, use double quote only
+- All whitespaces in template are converted into space (0x20)

 # License